albertogg/albertogg.github.com/_posts/2014-11-08-error-client-and-server-don't-have-same-version.md

 tag: blog
 ---

+When using Docker through Boot2docker there is a possibility you've seen:

+> Error: client and server don't have same version (client : X, server: X)

 This error occurs because the version of Docker installed on the Boot2docker image and the version of Docker installed on the host machine (your mac) are not the same.